 The Team Win Recovery Project is a great custom recovery, but it isn't pretty.
 Back in the Ice Cream Sandwich days, it kind of blended in.
 Nowadays, it's just that outdated screen you largely don't care about while you flash .zips.

 But what if TWRP could look just as sleek as the rest of Android 5.0?
 Thanks to the work of XDA developer z31s1g, it can get close.
 He has released a Materialized TWRP theme that changes the appearance of every screen, including when you're wiping partitions or running scripts.
-It comes in either a light or dark variant, and you can choose any of 15 colors.
 Read More

 Just yesterday, HTC announced that it would bring its new Eye Experience to existing One devices via a future update, and some people in Europe are already seeing the enhancements come to their devices.
 The goods are bundled up with Android 4.4.4, and they're bumping users up from version 2.22.401.5 to 3.28.401.6.